 Why Choose Voller Dentistry, PC for Nightguards for Bruxism?

 - A Friendly, Knowledgeable Dentist with 40+ Years of Experience

 Bruxism is teeth grinding and jaw clenching that usually occurs at night.
 It is often caused by stress but may also occur as a result of a misaligned bite or after facial trauma.
 People of all ages may grind their teeth periodically during times of heightened stress or anxiety, but bruxism is most common in older adults.

 You may not realize you are grinding your teeth at night, but if you have any of the symptoms of bruxism -- like a sore jaw, sensitive teeth, or weak or worn tooth enamel -- or if your partner has observed you grinding your teeth while you are asleep, you should get in touch with your dentist right away.
 A nightguard will provide significant protection from this damaging habit.

 Why Wear a Nightguard?

 A nightguard is customized for each patient and comfortable for use.
 After a few nights of continued use, you probably won’t even notice you are wearing it while you’re falling asleep.
-Protecting the teeth from this unconscious teeth grinding is important because over time, bruxism can take a real toll on your smile.
+Protecting the teeth from unconscious grinding is important, because over time, bruxism can take a real toll on your smile.